galakpaigates/stock_exchange/README.md

-# stock_exchange
-Stock Exchange Application
+# Stock Exchange Application

+## Just an Application used to Practice Flask and Backend Web Programming.

+### Customized CS50 PSET